aotabekov91/willmann/README.md

 1. [plugin](https://github.com/aotabekov91/plugin)
 2. [tables](https://github.com/aotabekov91/tables)

-Also, depending on which plugins you use, you need:
+Also, depending on which modes you use, you need:

 1. [flashcard]()
 2. [translate]()